edjw/pypagerest/README.md

 1. Commit your changes `git commit -am 'Add some feature'`
 1. Push to the branch `git push origin my-new-feature`
 1. Create a new Pull Request

-## To-Do

-* Document how to do one function only on one set of urls, selectors, headers
-* Document how to do more than one function on one set of urls, selectors, headers
-* Document how to do more than one function on more than one set of urls, selectors, headers
-* Document multiple urls with different selectors for each one
-* Annotate pypagerest
-* Enable oEmbed/OpenGraph/Response header content to be requested in selector function